 Methylisothiazolinone (MI/MIT), methylchloroisothiazolinone (MCI) and benzisothiazolinone (BIT):

-Sunscreen agents and ultraviolet light absorbers are found in the bodies of nearly all Americans and are linked to irritation, sensitization, and allergies.
+Sunscreen agent and ultraviolet light absorber, found in the bodies of nearly all Americans, and linked to irritation, sensitization and allergies.

 Parabens (specifically propyl-, butyl-, isopropyl-, and isobutyl- parabens)